-- Application layer: Contains the user applications which run on the network node and provides an interface to the lower layers - Network layer: Provides the networking functionality and an interface to the IEEE 802.15.4 layers (see below) - for example, this layer could be provided by the ZigBee PRO protocol - Data Link layer: Provided by the MAC (Media Access Control) layer of the IEEE 802.15.4 standard, and responsible for message assembly/disassembly and addressing (e.g. specifying the destination of outgoing messages) - Physical layer: Provided by the PHY (Physical) layer of the IEEE 802.15.4 standard and concerned with interfacing to the physical transmission medium (radio, in this case)
+- Application layer: Contains the user applications which run on the network node and provides an interface to the lower layers - Network layer: Provides the networking functionality and an interface to the IEEE 802.15.4 layers (see below) for example, this layer could be provided by the ZigBee PRO protocol, but is not required for a pure IEEE 802.15.4 network - Data Link layer: Provided by the MAC (Media Access Control) layer of the IEEE 802.15.4 standard, and responsible for message assembly/disassembly and addressing (e.g. specifying the destination of outgoing messages) - Physical layer: Provided by the PHY (Physical) layer of the IEEE 802.15.4 standard and concerned with interfacing to the physical transmission medium (radio, in this case)

 A number of C APIs (Application Programming Interfaces) are provided to allow a user application to easily interact with the layers of the stack.
-The required APIs depend on the protocol used (JenNet-IP, ZigBee PRO or ZigBee RF4CE) and are supplied in the relevant NXP Software Developer's Kit (SDK) - see Section 4.1.
+The required APIs depend on the protocol used (IEEE 802.15.4, JenNet-IP, ZigBee PRO or ZigBee RF4CE) and are supplied in the relevant NXP Software Developer's Kit (SDK) - see Section 4.1.